Keeping your hedge in shape is not much daunting task. There are a few things that you need to get right and a few mistakes that you have to avoid.

 For this reason, I suggest that you allow more space than you need to near public pathways and set your boundary accordingly.
 This way, even if some of your hedges overgrow, they won’t immediately come across the pathways thanks to the extra space you allowed.

-03. Start Them Young
+03. Start Them, Young

 It’s just like teaching your kids how to act in the early stage of their life.
 The things you’ll teach them are likely to form their character and behavior in the latter part.

 The same goes for the plants for hedges.
 Plants that you train from a very young age make for the best shaped and healthy hedge.
-In the beginning couple of years, the plants will be cut back six to eight inches, which will encourage and teach them to branch close to the core of the plant.
+In a beginning couple of years, the plants will be cut back six to eight inches, which will encourage and teach them to branch close to the core of the plant.

 In the third year, you can start shaping the hedge, which will help to determine the structure of it as it grows to its final and mature size.
 You need to shape the hedge until after the plants have grown to their full size, as otherwise, there will be a lack of branches at the base, and a full hedge won’t be created.